basic logo

 Spread of this snake downstream into the Sacramento Valley could possibly threaten populations of the already endangered Giant Gartersnake, Thamnophis gigas.
 It could also pose a threat to other native fish and wildlife.

-As of Janurary 2008 it is against the law to capture, move, possess, collect, import, or distribute this invasive species and all non-native water snakes of the genus Nerodia in California without a permit: California Department of Fish and Game (Sec.
-671, Title 14, Calif.
-Code of Regulations).
+As of Janurary 2008 it is unlawful to import, transport, or possess any Watersnakes of the genus Nerodia in California except under permit issued by the California Department of Fish and Wildlife.

 See: California Department of Fish and Game Restricted Species Regulations